mikauhsoj/AndrewsApp/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
 This application is a requirement for CS475 at Andrews University.
-It will implement:
-A map view, food view, directory, calendar, news feed etc.
+It will implement: A map view, food view, directory, calendar, news feed etc.

 ### What is this repository for? ###